Skip to main content

 There are two methods to process the extracted records:

-• Iterate through the rows in CdfEdmObjectInfos and filter on the entity types relevant for the client (the entity type is in the type field).
+Iterate through the rows in CdfEdmObjectInfos and filter on the entity types relevant for the client (the entity type is in the type field).
 Then for each of the rows, retrieve the serialized object by looking up the key found in locationLink in the matching entity RAW table.
 This ensures that the last version is retrieved.

-Note that the state field specifies whether the entity instance is ACTIVE or DELETED.
+Once a full iteration has been done, the client should save the maximum value for lastUpdatedTime encountered for rows, and then on the next iteration query for new rows since this time by setting the minLastUpdatedTime query parameter to the value minus 1 (since minLastUpdatedTime is exclusive).
 For entities that support incremental processing, the value persisted for the entity in CdfEdmExtractionStates is used to query for new instances on each iteration.
-To allow for clock skew between the EDM installation and the client, a buffer period is subtracted from the timestamp before it's used to query for objects that have a newer update or create value in EDM.
+To allow for clock skew between the EDM installation and the client, a buffer period is subtracted from the timestamp before it’s used to query for objects that have a newer update or create value in EDM.
 Deleting the row entry for a specific EDM entity from the CdfEdmExtractionStates, and restarting the extractor, will make the extractor re-process an incremental EDM entity from scratch.

 Using the extracted data

-The records are persisted as protobuf, in theedmObject column for each row in the entity-specific table.
+The records are persisted as protobuf, in the edmObject column for each row in the entity-specific table.
 Protobuf retains both the typing of the properties and the precision of the values.
+This is an example of what a CD_WELLBORE extracted record looks like in CDF RAW:

 {